 Tourists are drawn to Ho Chi Minh City because of its history and culture, but sometimes the city’s hustle and bustle can be overwhelming.

-I can clearly see the Ben Thanh Market’s belfry and clock.
+I can clearly see Ben Thanh Market’s belfry and clock.
 It’s across the road, only two lanes of traffic wide.
-A distance of less than 20 meters separates me and the market’s entrance.
+A distance of fewer than 20 meters separates me and the market’s entrance.
 But it may as well be the Amazon River I’m considering crossing.
-Scooters, motorbikes, trucks, cars and cyclos whiz past me in a never ending procession, I’m concerned about stepping into the traffic chaos.
+Scooters, motorbikes, trucks, cars, and cyclos whiz past me in a never-ending procession, I’m concerned about stepping into the traffic chaos.
 There are no pedestrian crossings.
 But even if there were, I know Vietnamese people don’t stop for pedestrians.
 Before arriving in Vietnam, I’d received instructions on how to cross busy Vietnamese roads.
 Step into the traffic without hesitation and the traffic “magically” weaves around you, if you stop that’s when you’ll strike trouble (I was told.)
 I’d arrived in Hanoi 10 days earlier and remember my heart palpitations when crossing my first Vietnamese road.
 The nerves, while not as bad, were still present in Ho Chi Minh City, at the end of my Vietnamese holiday.

 The point of difference